Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Online Knapsack With Distribution Learning

-\longversion{To complete the proof of \cref{theo:reg_learning}, we first give an overview of the estimation process behind \cref{alg:learning}.} The relaxation relies on the knowledge of $\vr$ (the true expectation) and $Z(t)$.
-The natural estimators are the empirical averages $\Rt$ and expectation $\mu(t)=\E[Z(t)]$, respectively.
-Specifically, we use maximizers $\Xt$ of $(P[b,\Rt,\mu(t)])$ to ``guess'' those of $(P[b,\vr,Z(t)])$.
+To complete the proof of \cref{theo:reg_learning}, we need to characterize the information loss under~\cref{alg:learning}.
+The relaxation relies on the knowledge of $\vr$ (the true expectation) and $Z^{t}$.
+The natural estimators are the empirical averages $\Rt$ and expectation $\mu(t)=\E[Z^{t}]$, respectively.
+Specifically, we use maximizers $\Xt$ of $(P[b,\Rt,\mu(t)])$ to ``guess'' those of $(P[b,\vr,Z^{t}])$.

 The overall regret bound is $\rmax(\reg_1+\reg_2)$, where $\reg_1$ and $\reg_2$ are two specific sources of error.
 When the estimators $\Rt$ of $\vr$ are accurate enough, the error is $\reg_1$ and is attributed to the incorrect ``guess'' of a satisfying action, i.e., $\reg_1$ is an algorithmic regret.
 The second term, $\reg_2$, is the error that arises from insufficient accuracy of $\Rt$, i.e., $\reg_2$ is the learning regret.
 The maximum loss satisfies $\rmax\leq \max_{j,i}\crl{w_ir_j/w_j-r_i}$ and we can show that